Last Updated on October 19, 2022.

 - Most hedgehog owners agree that hedgehogs are relatively easy to care for and maintain.

-- Fresh food, water, and regular cage cleaning are it’s basic requirements.
+- Fresh food, water, and regular cage cleaning are their basic requirements.

 - One must be careful not to take the hedgehog’s easy care for granted.